LinkedIn Learning: Pricing, Features, Best Courses

 - New online courses.

-Studyrama did a part of the survey for us, they came to a conclusion, soft skills training are more and more in demand on the learning platform.
+Studyrama did some of the research for us, they came to a conclusion, soft skills training are more and more in demand on the learning platform.

 The study gives us numbers:

-From July 2019 to June 2020, the French have taken over 500,000 hours of courses on LinkedIn Learning, an increase of 141%, and are becoming increasingly passionate about soft ones.
+From July 2019 to June 2020, French users have taken over 500,000 hours of courses on LinkedIn Learning, an increase of 141%, and are becoming increasingly passionate about soft ones.

-There has been a real boom 💥 in that kind of skill, it has become fashionable, everyone loves it.
+There has been a real boom 💥 in this kind of skill.
+It has become fashionable, everyone loves it.

 But it’s not the only topic that has seen the interest of professionals grow exponentially.
 The numbers show that marketing and communication strategies, sales techniques, and digitalization in general are growing. 🚀